Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Specifically, it works against histamine, prostaglandins, cytokines, chemokines, tryptases, and leukotrienes.

 The prescription-strength version provides relief for up to 24 hours.
+This is perfect if you have any allergy symptoms.

 Also important, it doesn’t make you sleepy like an allergy pill can.